- Application & Interview Preparation

 Programs and Events

 In order to better prepare students for their job search, Moritz career counselors plan a variety of programs and networking events throughout the year.
+These have included:

 - Developing Your Individual Job Search – Information session on ways to reset job search criteria to expand opportunities and research potential employers.